timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART VII-ADDITIONAL ITEMIZED DEDUCTIONS FOR INDIVIDUALS/PART VII-ADDITIONAL ITEMIZED DEDUCTIONS FOR INDIVIDUALS.md

       * (iii) a health plan during a period in which the individual is receiving unemployment compensation under any Federal or State law, or

       * (iv) in the case of an account beneficiary who has attained the age specified in section 1811 of the Social Security Act, any health insurance other than a medicare supplemental policy (as defined in section 1882 of the Social Security Act).

+  * #### (D) Menstrual care product
+    * For purposes of this paragraph, the term "menstrual care product" means a tampon, pad, liner, cup, sponge, or similar product used by individuals with respect to menstruation or other genital-tract secretions.

 * #### (3) Account beneficiary
   * The term "account beneficiary" means the individual on whose behalf the health savings account was established.